frenchie4111/complicated-octoprint/README.md

 > # Note:
-> Unfortunetelly version 1.0.1 is broken, and does not allow updating.
+> Unfortunately version 1.0.1 is broken, and does not allow updating.
 If you are
 > on version 1.0.1 please uninstall and re-install to get the latest version

 # OctoPrint-Complicated